What is 'Tales Of The Moonsea'?

 in game perks can be obtained from donating to the server.

 How do I report cheating / abuse?

-First, try to get hold of a DM in game or in IRC.
+First, try to get hold of a DM in game or on Discord.
 If you can't, take

 screenshots and logs and send them to

 along with a detailed account of what happened.
 Try to calm down before

 sending a report and stick to the facts.
 Angry mails and otherwise

 Who do I speak to about being un-banned?

 email@example.com with a well reasoned appeal.
 The DM